-3.11 Retention of data and/or specimen details
+3.11 Retention of data

 There may be the retention of data by the investigator for future research and/or the creation of repository.
 In the situation where it becomes necessary for future research in the same study area, a longitudinal study can be done to show how conditions have changed over the period.
 Also, in order to deliver individual subjects' results on a subsequent visit, there will be the need to retain these data.